Kitchen and Other Stories

 • Peel and finely chop the red onion and ginger

-• Add chopped red onion and saute for a minute, then add the chopped ginger and saute for another minute or two.
+• Add the chopped red onion and saute for a minute, then add the chopped ginger and saute for another minute or two.

 • Remove the curry leaves from the stem and add them to the pot.